May 2025 TOK essay titles

 In the broadest interpretation of the title, it is quite feasible that ever-improving tools of an AOK result in improved knowledge of another subject or AOK.
 It is unclear if IB will accept this approach.
 This certainly requires better writing skills as to not confuse the reader.

 Consider the timescales and rates at which technology (which are not the same as tools) are ever-improving, such as how exactly it improved over last 500 years.
 Then at major breakthroughs, see if there are corresponding changes or developments in the tools of your AOKs.
 Consider other major improvements in the tools.
-Take account both improved and new tools (and decide if entirely new tools are included in “ever-improving tools”).
+Take account both improved and new tools (and decide if completely new tools are included in “ever-improving tools”).
 What metrics do we use to evaluate whether a tool has improved or not?
 How and when do we call a newer version of a tool, an “improved” version?
 In what ways can the older version be better, and how to reconcile that to say the new version is improved?
 Using examples, what are the processes from starting to improve a tool to widely using the new version of the tool?
 Examples should be chosen so they correspond to improved knowledge, for which the same examples can be reused in the essay.

 Compare and contrast the improvement of knowledge with the improvement of tools.
 Any key differences in these two “improve”s should be noted and justified in the essay.
 In particular, consider the criteria for improvements, and the rates at which they improve.

 Consider the immediate and long-term relationships between the process of improving a tool and knowledge acquisition.
 Note that the title is focused on how tools affect knowledge.
 Also consider how improved tool may be at odds with existing knowledge, and what was done to reconcile them.
 There are minor differences between tools and methods.
 Discuss how tools affect, or can affect, methods and the overall approach to the subject.
+In particular, consider how improved tools take care of certain aspects of the task, and how this delegation positively or negatively affects users of these tools in acquiring and generating knowledge.

 The knowledge question hinges on the word “always”.
 You could approach it by considering an improved tool eventually always result in improved knowledge, or an eventual version of a tool result in improved knowledge.
 When disagreeing with the title, specify a particular condition that tends to not result in improved knowledge.
 Examples and any counterexamples should be generalizable.